TEAMuP-dev/HARP/model_validation/README.md

 **Wall time** is how long those calls took, measured from submission to result.
-Treat it as a rough ceiling on the GPU time a run costs rather than as the bill, for two reasons.
-It includes the queue wait before the job ran, which is not GPU time.
-And ZeroGPU charges dynamically: a call reserves its declared `@spaces.GPU(duration=...)` up front, then refunds the unused part when the function returns, so the settled amount is usually lower.
-The `(approx)` marker is a reminder of both.
+Treat it as a rough ceiling on the GPU time a run costs rather than as the bill, for two reasons:
+1. It includes the queue wait before the job ran, which is not GPU time.
+2. ZeroGPU charges dynamically.
+A call reserves its declared `@spaces.GPU(duration=...)` up front, then refunds the unused part when the function returns, so the settled amount is usually lower.

 Each case's wall time is also recorded in `report.json` as `duration`.
 All of these figures describe the work this run does.
 None of them say anything about